dc25/loggedcron/README.md

 DESCRIPTION
 ===========

 Runs the worker and saves the output in file : ~/cron_logs/worker/\<_date_\> .
-Also note the date/time of execution and the name of the worker script.
+Also records the date/time of execution and the name of the worker script.

 NOTES
 =====